New York

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-As always, unofficial results (including early voting and election day voting) will be posted on your county’s Board of Elections website following the close of polls on Election Day.
-Early votes and election day votes will be counted on Election Day.
+As always, unofficial results (including early voting and election day voting) will be posted on your county’s Board of Elections website as they become available.

 Official Results